CCSM College Accreditation

 The member of the faculty was a well-known missionary associated with a major evangelical denomination.
 During his 20 years serving in the mission field, he planted hundreds of churches and was responsible for leading more than 20,000 people to Christ.

 He was scheduled to teach a class on the subject of missions to a large group of students when the school was notified by auditors that the instructor did not meet the criteria for teaching the class.

 They said that the instructor must possess a Master's Degree or higher in order to teach this class and recommended he be replaced by another instructor who had just graduated with a Master's Degree in Mission Studies.

 This graduate had never pastored a church nor served in the mission field.
 Yet, he became the top choice as a replacement.
 The school elected not to continue with the accreditation process stating that the mandates made by auditors conflicted with the overall mission and vision of the institution.

 Case History 2/ Dallas Theological Seminary

-Most Bible colleges and seminaries that are regionally and national accredited at some point in time were unaccredited.
+Most Bible colleges and seminaries that are regionally and nationally accredited at some point in time were unaccredited.
 Dallas Theological Seminary, well known for excellence in education, was founded in 1924.
 It was not until 45 years later (1969) that they received regional accreditation.
-During that 45 year, time span notables such as Charles Ryrie, Dwight Pentecost, and Chuck Swindoll graduated from DTS long before they were accredited.
+During that 45 years, time span notables such as Charles Ryrie, Dwight Pentecost, and Chuck Swindoll graduated from DTS long before they were accredited.
 Moody Bible Institute and Life Bible College are also among those schools that were unaccredited during the early years of their scholastic existence.

 Chaplains College School of Ministry accepts credits from other legitimate Christian institutions of higher learning.
 Transferred credits are evaluated on a case-by-case basis.